 A more old-fashioned venue might have wired systems that will tether you to one spot.

-Really large venues may even have cameras projecting you onto screens above the stage so that those at the back can see you more clearly.
+Larger venues may even have cameras projecting you onto screens above the stage for those sitting at the back.

 These systems allow you to reach out to your audience and engage with them better, because everyone will be able to see and hear you clearly.

-The main hall in most conference venues has no natural light.
+The main hall in most conference venues have no natural light.

 It may have stage-type lighting, and the lights in the room will be dimmed during the presentations, with a spotlight on the presenter.